 It goes without saying that an automobile accident can be a highly unpleasant experience, one that often leaves the driver with substantial damage to his or her vehicle.
 In some cases, the driver may suffer significant bodily injury as well.
-What all this means is that the driver’s ordeal frequently does not end with the clean-up of the accident scene.
+What all this means is that the driver’s ordeal frequently does not end after a car accident.

 If you or someone else is injured, you could be responsible for paying for expenses such as:

 - An ambulance ride to the emergency room

 If your injuries are severe enough, you may also have to pay for:

 - Physical therapy

 - Medical devices like boots, braces, wheelchairs, crutches, etc.

 - Medicine like painkillers and anti-inflammatory drugs

 When it comes to managing one’s expenses after an accident, there are questions that you must ask yourself before taking your next step.
 Whether you were the driver, a pedestrian or a passenger, who will pay for you, passengers and your medical expenses?